Personal Injury

 How Long Do I Have to File a Personal Injury Claim?

 In Nebraska, the statute of limitations for most personal injury claims is four years from the date of the injury.
-That means you generally have up to four years to file a lawsuit in civil court.
-However, there are exceptions—such as in cases involving minors, government entities, or wrongful death claims, which may have shorter deadlines.
+That means you generally have up to four years to either settle your claim or file a formal lawsuit in court.
+However, there are exceptions—such as in cases involving professional malpractice, government entities, or wrongful death claims, which may have shorter deadlines.

 Failing to file within the legal time frame can result in your claim being permanently barred, regardless of how strong your case might be.
 That’s why it’s important to consult with an attorney as soon as possible—even if you’re still recovering or unsure about your next steps.
 At Chandler|Conway, we can help you understand the specific deadlines that apply to your situation and take immediate steps to preserve your claim.